 The movie’s story takes place in a town called Pine Tree.
 However, that town is entirely fictional and does not exist in reality.
 The only place you can view it is in the musical that several people revisit every year.
 The film portrays Vermont as a quaint, rural place with a rather peaceful aesthetic.

-Paramount Studios, California:
+Paramount Studios, California

 As mentioned earlier, the setting of Vermont was entirely faked in ‘White Christmas.’
 Most of the filming took place in Paramount Studios in Hollywood, Los Angeles.
-It is just one out of many movies that are set in Vermont, but not actually filmed there.
-Some examples of such films include ‘The Jacket’ which was filmed in Canada, ‘State and Main’ which was shot in Maine and ‘Hope Springs’ which was also shot in Canada.
+It is just one out of many movies that are set in Vermont but not actually filmed there.
+Some examples of such films include ‘The Jacket,’ which was filmed in Canada, ‘State and Main,’ which was shot in Maine, and ‘Hope Springs,’ which was also shot in Canada.

-When the movie was shot, most big budget productions preferred shooting at sets.
-It was logistically easier as crews and equipment tended to be larger than they are today and requirements for shooting a movie were considerably high (in terms of manpower and technological equipment).
+When the movie was shot, most big-budget productions preferred shooting at sets.
+It was logistically easier, as crews and equipment tended to be larger than they are today,, and requirements for shooting a movie were considerably high (in terms of manpower and technological equipment).
 Instead, many filmmakers would use establishing shots that were actually filmed in Vermont and add them to the movie in the post-production phase.

 Shooting on location only started to gain traction post the 1960s.
 However, there were still tons of challenges that remain to be present even today.
 In the 21st century, low-budget movies can be easily filmed on location with small crews, thanks to advances in technology and institutionalization of location filming.
 However, changing weather is still a concern for filmmakers.

 However, ‘White Christmas’ managed to ace the Vermont setting despite not actually filming there.
 Moreover, it also gave the impression that the region was a great place to spend the holidays in.
-The fictional Columbia Inn was rumoured to have been built from the remains of the sets of the movie, ‘Holiday Inn.’
+The fictional Columbia Inn was rumored to have been built from the remains of the sets of the movie, ‘Holiday Inn.’

 20th Century Fox Studios, Los Angeles

-Apart from Paramount Studios, the movie was also filmed at the 20th Century Fox Studios which is also located in Los Angeles, California.
+Apart from Paramount Studios, the movie was also filmed at the 20th Century Fox Studios, which is also located in Los Angeles, California.
 It is here that the movie’s train station scenes were filmed.

-In the movie, the train station is seen when Judy and Betty Haynes, a couple of sisters are heading to Pine Tree, Vermont.
-There is also a musical number that takes place on the train station: a reprised version of “Sisters” sung by Danny Kaye’s character, Phil in the movie.
+In the movie, the train station is seen when Judy and Betty Haynes, a couple of sisters, are heading to Pine Tree, Vermont.
+There is also a musical number that takes place on the train station: a reprised version of “Sisters” sung by Danny Kaye’s character, Phil, in the movie.

 Read More: Where Was Elf Filmed?